Experienced Chicago Copyright Infringement Attorney Ready To Serve You

 - If your name is released by the ISP, the plaintiff may send you a demand letter, or you may soon be named as a defendant in the lawsuit.
 There is usually a window of opportunity to settle after your name is released, but once it is released, you must act quickly to keep the plaintiff from making your name public.

-- In all likelihood, the plaintiff’s lawyer will then send you a letter demanding that you pay an overpriced settlement amount.
+- In all likelihood, the plaintiff’s attorneys will then send you a letter demanding that you pay an overpriced settlement amount.

 - If you ignore the letter or fail to reach a settlement, the lawsuit against you will proceed.

 - If the lawsuit progresses, you will have to incur legal fees to defend yourself.
 If you litigate, you may win or lose.
 If you ignore the lawsuit, however, a default judgment will be entered against you – an event that has serious consequences.

 If you are currently at any stage of this process, short of a judgment or signed settlement agreement, you always have legal options and a path to a better way forward.
 Erin Russell, one of the foremost BitTorrent defense lawyers in the nation, has helped many clients obtain the most favorable outcome possible for their BitTorrent case.

 Erin can advise you on how to respond to any moves that are being made against you by clarifying your options and their likely consequences; help you negotiate and draft a reasonable settlement agreement should that turn out to be your best option; and defend against a copyright infringement lawsuit if that becomes necessary.

 About Attorney Erin Russell

 Erin Russell’s career has been marked by the honors showered upon her by both clients and peers.
 Esteemed attorney rating organization Super Lawyers, for example, has named her a Rising Star in 2006, 2009 and 2014.
 Only one in forty in that profession receives this honor.
 In 2019 she was named an Illinois Super Lawyer.

 The Russell Law Firm is a highly focused practice, meaning that almost all of our cases involve at least one of the following types of issues: